seelikat/neuro-visual-reconstruction-dataset-index/README.md

 - **Reconstruction (open-set stimulus inference)**
   Reconstruction aims to rebuild the stimulus itself from brain activity, generalizing to **novel stimuli outside the training set**.
 Because the space of possible visual stimuli is essentially infinite, this is a substantially harder problem than decoding or identification.

-  A long-term motivation for reconstruction research is the possibility of recovering **internally generated visual experiences**, such as mental imagery or even [**dreams**](https://www.science.org/doi/10.1126/science.1234330).
+  A long-term motivation for reconstruction research is the possibility of recovering [internally generated visual experiences](https://www.science.org/doi/abs/10.1126/sciadv.adj3906), such as mental imagery or even [**dreams**](https://www.science.org/doi/10.1126/science.1234330).
 In these settings there is obviously no predefined candidate set of images to choose from.

 ## Criteria for Reconstruction Datasets